beach

 In addition to its volcanic activity, the park also boasts an array of hiking trails that wind through lush rainforests and provide stunning views of the coastline.
 Whether you're an experienced hiker or just looking for a leisurely stroll, there is a trail for everyone at Hawai'i Volcanos National Park.
 Be sure to keep an eye out for native wildlife, such as the endangered Hawaiian goose or the nene, which can often be spotted along the trails.

-7. Driving to Mauna Kea summit
+7. Driving to Mauna Kea summit.

 Mauna Kea is a dormant volcano located on the Big Island of Hawai'i.
 The height of Mauna Kea is 4,207.3 meters (13,803 feet) above sea level.
 This makes it the highest point in the state of Hawai'i.
-However, if measured from its base at the ocean floor, Mauna Kea is actually taller than Mount Everest, with a total height of approximately 10,203 meters (33,474 feet).
+However, if measured from its base on the ocean floor, Mauna Kea is actually taller than Mount Everest, with a total height of approximately 10,203 meters (33,474 feet).

 Driving to the summit of Mauna Kea is a breathtaking experience that offers stunning views of the surrounding landscape.
 Although signs strongly recommend that only 4-wheel drive vehicles be used (mine was a front-wheel drive SUV), I decided to give it a try and was rewarded with some of the most incredible views I have ever seen.